josesrs09/josesrs09/README.md

 ### Hi there 👋

+I am full stack dev looking to solve real world problems.
+I have a passion for learning and sharing my knowledge with others as publicly as possible.

 <!--
 **josesrs09/josesrs09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.